YeasirArafatAyan/FlatVision/README.md

 ## Run it locally

 You need Node.js 18 or newer.
+This repo is just the frontend UI.
+You will need your own OCR backend API to make it work.

 ```
 git clone https://github.com/YeasirArafatAyan/FlatVision.git